vtlanglois/Exercise-02a-Weapons/README.md

 # Exercise-02a-Weapons
 Exercise for MSCH-C220, 7 September 2021

-This exercise will explore the first step to creating an Arcade Space Shooter: firing weapons.
+This exercise is the first opportunity for you to get your feet wet with Godot.
+It will explore the first step to creating an Arcade Space Shooter: firing weapons.
 In space shooter games, weapons can have many different attributes or characteristics, but we will be spawning one of the most basic types: an accelerating rocket.

+First, be sure you have downloaded and installed the appropriate version of [Godot 3.3.3](https://godotengine.org/download) for your computer.
+Most likely, you will want the 64-bit version (only install the 32-bit version if the 64-bit doesn't run).

+Godot is currently not code-signed on the Mac, so if you are running it on a Mac, the first time you run it, you will need to right-click on the application and Open (and then indicate that you want to open it).
+Subsequently, it should open normally.

-Begin by Forking this repository.
-Check that it has been forked successfully; the repository should now read [your username]/Exercise-02a-Weapons
+Fork this repository.
+When that process has completed, make sure that the top of the repository reads [your username]/Exercise-02a-Weapons.
 Edit the LICENSE and replace BL-MSCH-C220-F21 with your full name.
 Commit your changes.

 Press the green "Code" button and select "Open in GitHub Desktop".
 Allow the browser to open (or install) GitHub Desktop.
 Once GitHub Desktop has loaded, you should see a window labeled "Clone a Repository" asking you for a Local Path on your computer where the project should be copied.
-Choose a location.
+Choose a location where you will keep the repositories for this class.
 Make sure the Local Path ends with "Exercise-02a-Weapons" and then press the "Clone" button.
 GitHub Desktop will now download a copy of the repository to the location you indicated.

+Open Godot.
+In the Project Manager, tap the "Import" button.
+Tap "Browse" and navigate to the repository folder.
+Select the project.godot file and tap "Open".

+You should now see a main "Game" scene (res://Game.tscn), with a ship in the middle of the viewport.
+Run the game to see what has been provided.

 Your task is to create a Weapon scene (saved as res://Weapon.tscn) that represents a rocket sprite that accelerates off the screen.
 The Project comes with a rotating ship that will be responsible for instancing the Weapon, positioning and rotating it.